-4.1.
-Decrement of Residual Stress Using the Island Pattern
+3.18.Decrement of Residual Stress Using the Island Pattern

 One of the significant problems in the additive manufacturing of parts is the residual stress in the sample and the deformation of the part.
-In order to avoid this problem, the island scan strategy is employed.
+To avoid this problem, the island scan strategy is employed.
 Using conventional patterns, the energy diffuses focally to the sample, resulting in residual stress and distortion.
-To decrease the remaining stress, the energy is diffused dispersedly to the under-manufacturing specimen (Figure 10).
+To decrease the remaining stress, the energy is diffused and dispersed to the under-manufacturing specimen (Figure 10).
 The island strategy is used to satisfy this need.
 The manner may include various states.
-The totality of the island pattern is that the under-process layer is considered a raster, similar to a chess board.
+The totality of the island pattern is that the underprocess layer is considered a raster, similar to a chessboard.
 Each cell grid of the board is selected randomly and scanned by the laser beam to be manufactured.
-The random application of the energy to each cell causes the avoidance of focused energy inserted into one area of the part.
+The random application of energy to each cell prevents the focused energy from being inserted into one area of the part.
 The dispersed application of the energy inhibits part distortion and residual stress [144-148].